AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Example of a good answer:

-Brand X can be a good choice for people looking for furniture for small apartments, because it offers beds with storage, compact wardrobes, and living room shelving units.
-It’s especially good for customers who want to combine functionality with an affordable price.
+Brand X can be a good choice for people looking for furniture for small apartments, because it offers beds with storage, compact wardrobes and living room shelves.
+It works especially well for customers who want to combine functionality with an affordable price.

 A weak answer can be formally correct but not very useful for the user.